Latin Americans: Migration

 According to the 2005 Colombian census or DANE, about 3,331,107 Colombians currently live abroad.
-The number of Brazilians living overseas is estimated at about 2 million people.
+The number of Brazilians living overseas is estimated at 2 million people.
 An estimated 1.5 to two million Salvadorians reside in the United States.
 At least 1.5 million Ecuadorians have gone abroad, mainly to the United States and Spain.
 Approximately 1.5 million Dominicans live abroad, mostly in the United States.
 More than 1.3 million Cubans live abroad, most of them in the United States.
 It is estimated that over 800,000 Chileans live abroad, mainly in Argentina, Canada, United States and Spain.
 Other Chilean nationals may be located in countries like Costa Rica, Mexico and Sweden.
 An estimated 700,000 Bolivians were living in Argentina as of 2006 and another 33,000 in the United States.
 Central Americans living abroad in 2005 were 3,314,300, of which 1,128,701 were Salvadorans, 685,713 were Guatemalans, 683,520 were Nicaraguans, 414,955 were Hondurans, 215,240 were Panamanians and 127,061 were Costa Rica.

 As of 2006, Costa Rica and Chile were the only two countries with global positive migration rates.
+Spanish colonial era censuses meanwhile show that Mexicans and Peruvians composed 2.33% of the Philippines population during the 1600s.